zxinyuan/Half-Moon-Cookie/README.md

 A C++ implementation on "Half-Moon Cookie".

-This software is provided for the purpose of anonymous review by Euro S&P 2026 reviewers only.
+This software is provided for the purpose of anonymous review by EuroS&P 2026 reviewers only.
 See License.md for more details.

 ## Running Protocol